 - Try your routines.
 The best way to see if your planned routine works is to try it out.
 You’ll quickly find out what works well – and what bombs.

 - Change your plans to make your routines work for you.
 Now that you know what works and what doesn’t work, tweak your plans – and keep tweaking them! – until you discover a great rhythm that helps bring peace and order to your life.

 Once I began to use those six steps to creating routines, I found that I still had plenty of flexibility.
 My entire day wasn’t scheduled away.
 But I made time to keep up with my home and care for my family.

 As I embraced routine, I was able to check off my ambitious to-do list … because I made time for it.
 Over time, I was able to organize and purge my home.
 Now, whenever my husband or my kids ask where something is, I know exactly where.

 Without daily routines freeing up my time and attention, I know I’d still be living in chaos.
 But with homemaking routines, I’m able to work hard each day, accomplish what needs to be accomplished, and go to bed satisfied with my day.

 As you begin to use a homemaking routine each day, it should be easy to notice a difference not only in the way you run your household, but also in the calm and peace that should start to be part of your approach to life.
 And that calm and peace is worth more than all spontaneity can offer.

-To help you get serious about creating routines – or to simply refresh routines you may already have – I’d love to share with you the FREE Refresh Your Routines eKit.
+To help you get serious about creating routines and learn how to better plan for each day, I’d love to share with you the FREE 5 Keys to Planning a Successful Day.

-You can get your free Refresh Your Routines eKit by clicking here.
+You can get your free 5 Keys to Planning a Successful Day eKit by clicking here.

 If you already have a daily homemaking routine, what does it look like?